Brabham BT38C car-by-car histories

 Driven by: Bonde Hallenmark.
 First race: Mantorp Park (R1), 18 Apr 1976.
 Total of 23 recorded races.

 In November 1975, a Brabham BT38/40 with Cosworth BDA engine and a spare monocoque was advertised from Middleton-in-Teesdale, County Durham.
 It was bought by Andrew Wareing (Kirkham, Fylde, Lancashire), whose recollection is that it came from Joe Applegarth, but Applegarth says he never owned a BT38.
 Wareing used it in sprints and libre in 1976.
 He advertised it in September 1976 as a BT38/40 with BDA engine, 10" and 14" wheels and a spare tub, and recalls that it went to a family of hillclimbers, father and sons.
 This must be John Hart (East Dulwich, London), who after hillclimbing a Brabham BT18 in 1976, transferred its Cosworth FVA engine into a Brabham BT38 for 1977.
 Hart recalls buying the BT38 in the Isle of Man, but it is quite plausible that the car had acquired an Isle of Man event sticker if Wareing had competed in one of the Longton & DCC events on the island.
 Hart raced this car in hillclimbs and sprints through 1977, being joined by his son Greg later that season.
 The pair retained the BT38 for 1978 but Greg wrecked it in a major accident at Shelsley Walsh in August, which he was lucky to escape.
 The car was briskly rebuilt using a BT40 monocoque acquired from MRD and raced again at Gurston Down just two weeks later.
-The car was renamed 'Hart JG79' for 1979.
+The car was renamed 'Hart JG79' for 1979, fitted with a 1600cc Richardson FVA and raced by Greg and John in 1979 and 1980.
 Subsequent history unknown.

 Driven by: Andrew Wareing, John Hart and Greg Hart.
-First race: Woodvale, 15 Aug 1976.
-Total of 20 recorded races.
+First race: Croft, 13 Jun 1976.
+Total of 24 recorded races.

 John Simpson (Darlington, County Durham) bought a Brabham BT38 with Vegantune engine, and and spent some time replacing the engine with a 1600cc Swindon BDA and fitting a set of Falconer bodywork acquired from dealer Bobby Howlings.
 Simpson recalls that the car still had the smaller Hewland Mk8/9 gearbox, not the more typical F/Atlantic FT200.
 He first raced the car in this form at Croft in October 1976, but due to business commitments, only raced the car a few times and advertised it in November 1976 as a BT38C "updated to Atlantic spec with Falconer bodywork and Swindon engine" with its original bodywork and side radiator included.
 He recalls selling it to somebody "south of him", but from Darlington that is pretty much the whole of England.